This funding round is now closed. Thank you for your applications.

 Central to our mission is the strengthening of a more diverse and community-led response to address sexual and reproductive health and rights (SRHR) in the Global South.
 This is more equitable in the short-term and more sustainable in the long-term.

 This Strengthening Grant round is therefore open to women-led, LGBTIQ-led and disabled persons civil society organisations only (please see further definitions here).
 Applicants must also be Southern-based organisations from sub-Saharan Africa and South Asia.

-Strengthening grants support time-limited, projects (usually 6-24 months) that seek to engage and contribute to bringing about change in one or more of the SRHR priority themes of AmplifyChange.
+Strengthening grants support time-limited projects (usually up to 24 months) that seek to engage and contribute to bringing about change in one or more of the SRHR priority themes of AmplifyChange.
 We ask grantees to see our Theory of Change and think about which outcome they will contribute to through their proposed project.

-Up to 40% of a Strengthening Grant can also be used to support the costs of organisational development and boosting organisational effectiveness of an organisation dedicated to strengthening SRHR.
+Up to 40% of a Strengthening Grant can also be used to support core costs - the costs of organisational development and boosting organisational effectiveness of an organisation dedicated to strengthening SRHR.

 We receive strong competition for Strengthening grants.
 Therefore, we encourage applicants to provide realistic budgets to match their proposed approach, and not just apply for the maximum amount available.